Updated August 2018

 So I could make a post with items from Nordstrom, Shop Bop, Urban Outfitters, Uncommon Goods, AHAlife, Everlane, and a YOOX and it would yield me a link soup of affiliates.
 And all would pay me if you click through and buy something.

-So this spring, I set about evangelizing affiliate networks to all my contacts.
+Three years ago, I set about evangelizing affiliate networks to all my contacts.
 I cajoled, begged, advised, and pleaded with small boutiques and small designers to get on board.
 After all, I wanted to feature them more, but I need to make money.
 And I told them that once they got on an affiliate network, they would get more traction with other, bigger fashion bloggers as well.
 I want them to succeed, and this seemed like the ticket.

 This is not how most fashion bloggers operate.

 Why is this system problematic?
 Because rewardStyle is only for bloggers and retailers who are already established and/or are flush with cash.
 In order to be a part of rewardStyle, a retailer has to pay a monthly fee that is far too high for most small boutiques, and definitely too high for emerging designers.
 A boutique I recommended rewardStyle and Skimlinks to told me that she couldn’t afford the $1,000 monthly fee.
 So right off the bat, indie designers and the places that carry them are cut out of the system.
-And because they are not on rewardStyle, they will be utterly and totally ignored by your favorite fashion blogger.
+And because they are not on rewardStyle, they will be utterly and totally ignored by the big fashion bloggers.